Darling, it’s better down where it’s wetter

 One year on from the events of Justice League, Arthur Curry/Aquaman (Momoa) has gone back to his carefree life of avoiding responsibility, that is until Princess Mera (Heard) convinces him to return to Atlantis with the hope of preventing a potential war between the sea and the land by defeating his half-brother (Wilson) and claiming his birthright as King of Atlantis.

-Aquaman may have a few pacing issues and might of glossed over the secondary characters, but these are minor complaints in an otherwise fun-filled action romp, just what the DCU needed but also just you need if you’re trying to escape those post-holidays blues
+Aquaman may have a few pacing issues and might have glossed over the secondary characters, but these are minor complaints in an otherwise fun-filled action romp, just what the DCU needed but also just you need if you’re trying to escape those post-holiday blues

 If you liked: Wonder Woman, Thor: Ragnarok, Wrath of the Titans